Kadorium/analise_grafica/frontend/README_frontend.md

 ### 5. `frontend/js/modules/indicatorPanel.js`: Handles all indicator form logic, including select all/group checkboxes, collapsible groups, and indicator state management.

+### 6. `frontend/js/modules/screenerPanel.js`: Manages the Multi-Asset Signal Screener, including signal generation, weighting configuration, and results display

+- **Screener Panel with Weighting Engine (2024-06-10)**:
+  - The screener panel now includes:
+    - A strategy selection interface where users can select one or more strategies to generate signals across all assets.
+    - A weight configuration panel allowing users to:
+      - Select a goal-seek metric (Sharpe Ratio, Total Return, Max Drawdown, Win Rate, or Custom) for asset weighting.
+      - Configure custom weights via sliders (for Custom metric selection only) with automatic normalization to sum to 1.
+      - Select a lookback period (1 Year, 3 Years, 5 Years) for backtest-based weight calculations.
+    - Results display with signal summary, chart visualization, and paginated signal details table.
+  - The implementation integrates with the backend's `/api/update-weights` endpoint to calculate performance-based weights for each asset-strategy pair.
+  - State management for weight configuration is handled via `appState.screeningConfig`.
+  - These features enable users to:
+    - Screen large numbers of assets (up to 1,000+) quickly
+    - Assign weights based on backtest performance metrics
+    - Customize weighting criteria to match their investment goals
+    - Visualize signal distribution across all assets

+- **Enhanced Screener with Performance Metrics (2024-06-11)**:
+  - The signal details table now displays comprehensive metrics for each asset-strategy pair:
+    - Weight: Asset weight based on the selected goal-seek metric (normalized to sum to 1 per asset)
+    - Total Return: Historical total return for the asset-strategy pair
+    - Sharpe Ratio: Risk-adjusted return metric
+    - Max Drawdown: Maximum historical loss from peak to trough
+    - Win Rate: Percentage of profitable trades
+    - Number of Trades: Total number of trades executed
+  - Metrics are color-coded for quick performance assessment (green = good, yellow = neutral, red = poor)
+  - The implementation seamlessly integrates with the backend by:
+    - First generating signals across all assets
+    - Then calculating performance-based weights using the selected goal-seek metric
+    - Merging weights and metrics data with signals for combined display
+    - Using a cached system for efficient retrieval and scalability with large datasets
+  - The enhanced UI provides a complete asset screening and performance analysis tool in a single interface

 ---

 ## UI Structure & Navigation